esyede/rakit/packages/docs/data/validation.md

 ### Confirmation

-The `'confirmed'` rule validates that, for a certain attribute, there must be another attribute named `'xxx_confirmation'`, where `'xxx'` is the name of the original attribute.
+The `'confirmed'` rule requires a second attribute named `'xxx_confirmation'`, where `'xxx'` is the name of the original one.

 #### Validate that the attribute has been confirmed: